bibikhadiza/animoto_code_challenge/README.md

 ## Challenge requirements
 1. Devise a type of CAPTCHA for troll aliens to keep them out of forums
 2. Write a server that does 2 things
 	a.
-Respond to a client HTTP request with at least the following in the response body:
+Respond to a client HTTP request with at least the following in the response body: <br>
 		• A random body of text.
-Some sample texts are included.
+Some sample texts are included. <br>
-		• A list of some but not all words in that body of text (exception: texts with only one unique word should use an empty 		list)
+		• A list of some but not all words in that body of text (exception: texts with only one unique word should use an empty 		list)<br>
 	b.
-Receive a client HTTP request with at least the following in the request
+Receive a client HTTP request with at least the following in the request<br>
-		• A body of text
+		• A body of text<br>
-		• A list of some but not all words in that body of text (exception: texts with only one unique word should have an empty 		list)
+		• A list of some but not all words in that body of text (exception: texts with only one unique word should have an empty 		list)<br>
-		• A count of the frequency of every word in the body of text excluding words from the list and respond with:
+		• A count of the frequency of every word in the body of text excluding words from the list<br>
+	  	 and respond with:<br>
-	   	• If the word frequency count is correct, then 200 OK
+	   	- If the word frequency count is correct, then 200 OK<br>
-		• If the word frequency count is incorrect or the request is otherwise invalid, then 400 Bad Request
+		- If the word frequency count is incorrect or the request is otherwise invalid, then 400 Bad Request<br>

 3. Write tests to assert the correctness of source code
 4. Include Readme